Respite makes a difference

 We believe that a cancer diagnosis affects the cancer patient, the caregiver and the family members in complex ways.
-Our hope for each of our travelers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
+Our hope for our patients and caregivers is that while on respite, they laugh a little louder, hug a little more and recognize that love defines their life story, not cancer.
+Our program is structured to effectuate meaningful change following a model for family health.
+This model includes family, mental, physical, psychosocial, emotional, spiritual and financial health.
+Learn more about how our program improves these health outcomes here.

-We strive to create a meaningful experience for each traveler and ask our patients and nominators to complete pre and post respite outcome measures.
-We invite you to view the results below.
-We are proud to report that 100% of nominators report post-respite improvement in their patient’s outlook on cancer.
-To request past year’s outcome measures, please email Marissa@takeabreakfromcancer.org.
+We strive to create a meaningful experience for each recipient and ask our patients and nominators to complete pre and post respite outcome measures.
+We invite you to view the results below, specific to Travel Respites at Woodloch Resort!
+View the full outcome presentation here.

 Our Research Project

 FPS has modeled its program with a focus on the overall concept of coping with cancer by the entire family unit, including patient, caregiver and often, young children.
-Our program advocates for an underserved population – the young family affected by a cancer diagnosis.
 As part of our continuum of care, we inspire young families to look for and experience everyday moments of respite together.
-FPS is further developing its evidence based program model with assistance from Dr. Natalie Hamrick and Dr. Ruth McCorkle.
+FPS developed our evidence-based program model with assistance from Dr. Natalie Hamrick and Dr. Ruth McCorkle.

-Studying qualitative and quantitative data routinely obtained by FPS staff following a family respite, Dr. Hamrick has identified four common themes associated with a break from cancer:
+Studying qualitative and quantitative data routinely obtained by FPS staff following a family respite, Dr. Hamrick identified four common themes associated with a break from cancer, and we embarked upon a 5 year research project to further understand these themes:

 1) Relationship Quality Among Family Members (includes spouses and children of varying ages)